 PostgreSQL EXPLAIN ANALYZE Visualizer

-Paste the output of EXPLAIN (ANALYZE, FORMAT JSON) and see where your query actually spends its time.
+Paste the output of EXPLAIN ANALYZE — plain text or JSON, straight from psql — and see where your query actually spends its time.

 What this tool does